 Wisdom teeth, also known as third molars, get their name by being the last teeth to come in during young adulthood.
 As part of your general dental visit, our dentists at Southside Dental Group will examine you to determine if your wisdom teeth are healthy and properly positioned.
-We can advise you if removal is necessary and can provide safe and efficient wisdom teeth removal Brisbane and Toowoomba wide.
+We can advise you if removal is necessary and can provide safe and efficient wisdom teeth removal Brisbane wide.

 - Wisdom teeth usually emerge between 18-20 years of age.

 - Wisdom teeth removal is very common procedure.

 - The procedure for wisdom teeth removal is commonly associated with teeth becoming impacted when the jaw is crowded and there is no space to erupt successfully.

 - It is best to have wisdom teeth removal while the patient is young.
 In younger patients, the roots of the teeth have not formed totally and the bone surrounding the tooth is softer.

 All patients are unique, however in general, wisdom teeth removal may be needed when there is evidence of changes in the mouth such as:

 Pressure from the wisdom tooth may cause pain in the tooth next to it.
 Pain can also be caused by infection around the wisdom tooth.
 If you have pain, come in to see us for an assessment.

 When an impacted wisdom tooth starts to push through the gum, an infection can start around the top of the tooth.
 Infection and inflammation (swollen, red gums) can cause pain, swelling and jaw stiffness.
 The infection can cause bad breath and an unpleasant taste, swallowing may be painful and you may feel generally unwell.
 If you have any of these symptoms, please come in to see us for an appointment where we can assess the infection and discuss your options.